plone/documentation/adapt-and-extend/theming/resources.rst

 This options allow us to define to plone that the js/css renderer will add the diazo one so we will be able to overwrite the <link> <script> tags from the theme with the plone ones loading the diazo resources.

-As on the native plone bundles its possible to define a development/production set (less/requirejs) so it integrates with the resource compilation system in plone.
+As on the native plone bundles its possible to define a development/production set (Less/RequireJS) so it integrates with the resource compilation system in plone.

 The options are :

 - enabled-bundles / disabled-bundles : list of bundles that should be added or disabled when we are rendering throw that diazo theme

-- development-css / development-js : less file and requirejs file that should be used on the compilation on browser system
+- development-css / development-js : Less file and RequireJS file that should be used on the compilation on browser system

 - production-css / production-js : compiled versions that should be delivered on production.
 There is no aid system to compile them, you can compile it with you prefered system.